jd-fillmore/infused/posts/what-are-best-practices-for-responsive-web-design.md

   Ever wonder what are the best practices for responsive web design?
 We answer exactly that.
 Click here now!
 ---

-I'm sure you have seen your fair share of non <a href="https://en.wikipedia.org/wiki/Responsive_web_design" target="_blank" rel="noopener noreferrer">responsive web design</a> examples online - and you're probably thinking,<!--more--> "it's 2018 - and there are STILL non responsive web design templates being used?!"
+I'm sure you have seen your fair share of non <a href="https://en.wikipedia.org/wiki/Responsive_web_design" target="_blank" rel="noreferrer" rel="noopener noreferrer">responsive web design</a> examples online - and you're probably thinking,<!--more--> "it's 2018 - and there are STILL non responsive web design templates being used?!"

 Gross!